What is Tizen and what will it mean for my phone?

 Emphasis on HTML5

 If you haven't heard of HTML5, don't panic, but just know that it's the force behind most of the dynamic websites you see online.
-Pocket-lint's design uses HTML5 to give you a nice browsing experience no matter on what sort of screen you're looking at us.
+Pocket-lint's design uses HTML5 to give you a nice browsing experience no matter what size of screen you're looking at us on.

 Tizen has an emphasis placed on this technology too, and while it's not a solution for every kind of app, it does allow for very simple programs that connect with existing websites.
 So if your app is taking content from your site, coding it in HTML5 is a solid way of producing a fast experience, with minimal hassle.